Tyrone Power: 1950s

-Power was becoming increasingly dissatisfied with his costume roles, and he struggled between being a star and becoming a great actor.
-He was forced to take on assignments he found unappealing, such movies as American Guerrilla in the Philippines (1950) and Pony Soldier (1952).
+Power was increasingly dissatisfied with costume roles and struggled between being a star and a great actor.
+He was forced to take roles he found unappealing, such as American Guerrilla in the Philippines (1950) and Pony Soldier (1952).
 In 1950, he traveled to England to play the title role in Mister Roberts on stage at the London Coliseum, bringing in sellout crowds for twenty-three weeks.

-Protesting being cast in one costume film after another, Power refused to star in Lydia Bailey with his role going to Dale Robertson; Power was placed under suspension.
-Power next appeared in Diplomatic Courier (1952), a Cold War spy drama directed by Henry Hathaway which received very modest reviews.
+Protesting yet another costume film, Power refused to make Lydia Bailey and was suspended.
+(His role went to Dale Robertson.)
+Power next appeared in Diplomatic Courier (1952), a Cold War spy drama directed by Henry Hathaway which received modest reviews.

-Power's movies had been highly profitable for Fox in the past, and as an enticement to renew his contract a third time, Fox offered him the lead role in The Robe (1953).
-He turned it down (Richard Burton was cast instead) and on 1 November 1952, he left on a ten-week national tour with John Brown's Body, a three-person dramatic reading of Stephen Vincent Benét's narrative poem, adapted and directed by Charles Laughton, featuring Power, Judith Anderson and Raymond Massey.
-The tour culminated in a run of 65 shows between February and April 1953 at the New Century Theatre on Broadway.
-A second national tour with the show began in October 1953, this time for four months, and with Raymond Massey and Anne Baxter.
-In the same year, Power filmed King of The Khyber Rifles, a depiction of India in 1857, with Terry Moore and Michael Rennie.
+Power's movies had been highly profitable in the past, and as an enticement to renew his contract, Fox offered the lead role in The Robe (1953).
+He turned it down (Richard Burton was cast instead) and on 1 November 1952, left on a ten-week national tour of John Brown's Body, a three-person dramatic reading of Stephen Vincent Benét's narrative poem, adapted and directed by Charles Laughton, featuring Power, Judith Anderson, and Raymond Massey.
+The tour culminated in a run of 65 shows from February to April 1953 at the New Century Theatre on Broadway.
+A second national tour with the show began in October 1953, this time for four months, with Massey and Anne Baxter.
+In the same year, Power filmed King of The Khyber Rifles, a depiction of 1857 India, with Terry Moore and Michael Rennie.

-Fox now gave Power permission to seek his own roles outside the studio, on the understanding that he would fulfill his fourteen-film commitment to them in between his other projects.
+Fox gave Power permission to seek roles outside the studio, on the understanding that he would fulfill his fourteen-film commitment to Fox in between his other projects.
 He made The Mississippi Gambler (1953) for Universal-International, negotiating a deal entitling him to a percentage of the profits.
 He earned a million dollars from the movie.

-Also in 1953, actress and producer Katharine Cornell cast Power as her love interest in the play The Dark is Light Enough, a verse drama by British dramatist Christopher Fry set in Austria in 1848.
-Between November 1954 and April 1955, Power toured the United States and Canada in the role, ending with 12 weeks at the ANTA Theater, New York, and two weeks at the Colonial Theater, Boston.
+Also in 1953, actress and producer Katharine Cornell cast Power as her love interest in The Dark Is Light Enough, a verse drama play by Christopher Fry set in Austria in 1848.
+Between November 1954 and April 1955, Power toured the United States and Canada in the role, ending with twelve weeks at the ANTA Theater, New York, and two weeks at the Colonial Theater, Boston.

 His performance in Julian Claman's A Quiet Place, staged at the National Theater, Washington, at the end of 1955 was warmly received by the critics.